dotnet/msbuild/documentation/specs/static-graph.md

 ## Inferring which targets to run for a project within the graph

-One property of the static build graph is that a project (project, globalproperties, toolsversion) is "built" / visited only once when the project graph is executed.
-This is in conflict with current P2P patterns (project to project) where a project may be built multiple times during a build with different targets and global properties (examples in [p2p protocol](https://github.com/Microsoft/msbuild/blob/master/documentation/ProjectReference-Protocol.md)).
+One property of the static build graph is that a project (project, globalproperties, toolsversion) is executed only once when the project graph is executed.
+This is in conflict with current P2P patterns (project-to-project) where a project may be called multiple times with different targets and global properties (examples in [p2p protocol](https://github.com/Microsoft/msbuild/blob/master/documentation/ProjectReference-Protocol.md)).

-Additionaly, projects are built bottom up, whereas the classical msbuild scheduler builds projects top down.
-In the top down traversal, the parent project chooses which targets to call on the child projects.
-But in the bottom up traversal, we don't know the entry targets for a child because we visit the children before the parents.
+During a static graph based build projects are built before the projects that reference them, whereas the classical msbuild scheduler builds projects just in time.
+In the classic traversal, the referencing project chooses which targets to call on the referenced projects.
+But in the static graph traversal, we don't know the entry targets for a reference because we visit the references before the referencing projects.

-We need to represent project to project calling patterns in such a way that a graph build can infer the entry targets for a project.
+We need to represent project-to-project calling patterns in such a way that a graph build can infer the entry targets for a project.
 These protocols apply to an entire graph.
-They can be regular or irregular. **Regular** operations consist of recursively calling the same target on all children (e.g. build, clean, rebuild). **Irregular** operations consist of calling different targets on different nodes in the graph (e.g. publish calls publish on the root node but build on the rest).
-As a complication, today nothing prevents projects to turn regular operations into irregular operations (e.g. a project file reimplements Clean by calling Clean2 on children).
+They can be regular or irregular. **Regular** operations consist of recursively calling the same target on all referenced projects (e.g. build, clean, rebuild). **Irregular** operations consist of calling different targets on different nodes in the graph (e.g. publish calls publish on the root node but build on the rest).
+As a complication, today nothing prevents projects to turn regular operations into irregular operations (e.g. a project file reimplements Clean by calling Clean2 on referenced projects).

-Some project reference protocols require multiple calls (MSBuild task calls) between the parent and child project.
+Some project reference protocols require multiple calls (MSBuild task calls) between the referencing project and referenced project.
 Therefore we need to not only specify the entry targets, but also the helper targets.

-Therefore the project reference protocols will need to be explicitily described.
-Each project specifies the project reference protocol targets it supports, in the form of a taret mapping:
+Therefore the project reference protocols will need to be explicitly described.
+Each project specifies the project reference protocol targets it supports, in the form of a target mapping:

 $target \to targetList$

-$target$ represents the project reference entry target, and $targetList$ represents the list of targets that $target$ ends up calling on each child.
+$target$ represents the project reference entry target, and $targetList$ represents the list of targets that $target$ ends up calling on each referenced project.

-For example, a simple recursive rule would be $A \to A$, which says that a project called with target $A$ will call target $A$ on its children.
+For example, a simple recursive rule would be $A \to A$, which says that a project called with target $A$ will call target $A$ on its referenced projects.
 Here's an example execution with two nodes:

 ```
-Build A+-->Proj1   A->A
+Execute target A+-->Proj1   A->A
                +
                |
                | A
                |
                v
              Proj2   A->A
 ```

 Proj1 depends on Proj2, and we want to build the graph with target $A$.
 Proj1 gets inspected for the project reference protocol for target $A$ (represented to the right of Proj1).
-The protocol says the children will be called with $A$.
-Therefore Proj2 gets built with target $A$.
+The protocol says the referenced projects will be called with $A$.
+Therefore Proj2 gets called with target $A$.
 After Proj2 builds, Proj1 then also builds with $A$ (because Proj1 is the root of the graph).

 A project reference protocol could contain multiple targets, for example $A \to B, A$.
-This means that building $A$ on the parent will lead to $B$ and $A$ getting called on the children.
+This means that building $A$ on the referencing project will lead to $B$ and $A$ getting called on the referenced projects.
 If all nodes in the graph repeat the same rule, then the rule is repeated recursively on all nodes (this would be a regular operation).
 However, a node can choose to implement the protocol differently, which would lead to an irregular protocol.
 In the following example, the entry targets are:
-- Proj4 is built with targets $B, A, C, D$.
-On multiple parents, the incoming targets get concatenated.
+- Proj4 is called with targets $B, A, C, D$.
+On multiple references, the incoming targets get concatenated.
 The order does not matter, as MSBuild has non-deterministic p2p ordering.
-- Proj3 and Proj2 build with $B, A$, as specified by the rule in Proj1.
+- Proj3 and Proj2 get called with $B, A$, as specified by the rule in Proj1.
 - Proj1 builds with A, because it's the root of the graph.

 ```